Design & Engineering Technology

 - integrate basic organizational and spatial principles for the conception and development of a residential design project.

-- solve residential design problems using design process methodologies and to synthesize possible solutions.
+- solve residential design problems using design process methodologies with the goal to synthesize possible solutions.

-- employ appropriate representational media including study and presentation models (electronic and physical); freehand and conceptual drawing; technical documentation and diagramming to convey visual ideas and convey essential formal elements at the programming stage, design stage, and construction documents stage.
+- employ appropriate representational media which may include models, conceptual drawings, technical documentation, and diagrams to convey visual ideas and convey essential formal elements at the programming stage, design stage, and construction documents stage of a design project.

 - assess residential construction methodologies and techniques including materials and systems.